 - Both SOURCE and DESTINATION can refer to a local directory.

 - Only one SOURCE or DESTINATION can refer to the remote location.
 You can’t use both as a remote locations.

 Rsync Command Options

 Rsync offers a large number of useful options that control each and every aspect of its behavior and make it more flexible for synchronizing files.
 Below is the list of some frequently used Rsync command options:

 -v, -vv -vvv, --verbose– This option is used for verbose logs on standard output.
 The default rsync runs silently.
 Higher the number of “v” increases the logging level.

 -a, --archive– Is the most common used option with rsync command.
 The archive mode is equivalent to the options

 -rlptgoD.
-Basically, it includes all necessary options like, recursively, preserve file permissions, symbolic links, file ownership and the timestamps.
+Basically, it includes all necessary options like, recursively, preserving file permissions, symbolic links, file ownership, and timestamps.

 -z, -–compress– Use this option to transfer data in compressed format.
 Which is useful to save bandwidth.